PMP Certification Training

 If you’re working on a project already underway, creating a project plan is still important.
 This will help you to track the project’s progress and identify any potential problems along the way.

 A project of any size or type involves some risks.
-A project manager must be aware of all the risks involved in a project and should have a plan to deal with them.
+A project manager must be aware of all these risks and have a plan to deal with them.
 He should also constantly monitor the project to identify any new risks that may arise.

 Project management is not just about completing the project on time and within budget.
 It also ensures the project is completed safely and without accidents.
-A project manager must therefore understand health and safety regulations well.
+Therefore, a project manager must understand health and safety regulations well.

-Detecting risks at the right time and taking corrective action are one of the most essential skills of a project manager.
+Detecting risks at the right time and taking corrective action are essential skills for a project manager.
 Managing risks entails the project manager employing various project risk management tools and techniques.
 Some of the popular project management risk control techniques are:

-A project manager must be familiar with all these project risk management techniques to manage risks in a project effectively.
+To manage risks effectively in a project, a project manager must be familiar with all these risk management techniques.

 Example: